Skip to main content

 • Any organization that completed an AI compliance assessment before August 2025 and has not revisited it since - GPAI obligations changed the landscape materially in August 2025

-• Any organization that is evaluating the Microsoft 365 E7 suite or Agent 365 for May 2026 deployment without first assessing the compliance implications of expanding their agent footprint
+• Any organization that is evaluating Microsoft Agent 365 or an expanded Microsoft 365 agent footprint without first assessing the compliance implications of the new agent inventory, identity, data, and oversight surface

 Abstract governance image showing the first documented step in a compliance process.